microsoft/service-fabric-scripts-and-templates/templates/nodetype-upgrade-nonprimary/README.md

-# Scale up a Service Fabric cluster primary node type
+# Scale up a Service Fabric cluster non-primary node type

 These before/after templates represent the steps of upgrading the primary node type VM size and operating system of an example cluster.

-The initial state of the example test cluster consists of one node type of Silver durability, backed by a single scale set with five nodes.
+The initial state of the example test cluster consists of two node types of Silver durability, backed by a single scale set with five nodes.
 The upgraded state of the cluster adds an additional, upgraded scale set (with VM size from Standard_D2_V2 to Standard D4_V2, and OS from Windows Server 2019 to 2022 Datacenter).
 Follow these commands to walkthrough the complete upgrade scenario.
 For a more detailed discussion of the procedure, see [Scale up a Service Fabric cluster primary node type](https://docs.microsoft.com/azure/service-fabric/service-fabric-scale-up-primary-node-type).

 ```powershell
 # Sign in to your Azure account